Sonic Team: 1999–2003: Dreamcast, Sonic Team USA and formation into company

 In 1999, shortly after the release of Sonic Adventure, twelve Sonic Team members relocated to San Francisco to establish Sonic Team USA, while others remained in Japan.
 Shortly afterward, a number of key employees—including Ohshima—left Sega to form a new studio, Artoon.
 Sonic Team achieved success in the arcade market in 1999 with the rhythm game Samba de Amigo, also released for the Dreamcast.
 They also began developing online games; in 1999, they released ChuChu Rocket!, a puzzle game that used the Dreamcast's online capabilities.
 In 2000, Sonic Team launched the role-playing game Phantasy Star Online to critical and commercial success.

-Sega began to restructure its studios in October 2000 and spun off its software divisions into subsidiary companies.
-When the departments took new names, Naka felt it important to preserve the Sonic Team brand name, and the division's new legal name as a company was SONICTEAM, Ltd. Naka was installed as the CEO, and Sonic Team USA became a subsidiary of the new company.
+Sega began to restructure its studios in October 2000 and spun off its software development divisions into subsidiary companies.
+When the departments took new names, Naka felt it important to preserve the Sonic Team brand name, and the division's new legal name as a company was Sonic Team, Ltd. (株式会社ソニックチーム, Kabushiki-gaisha Sonikku chīmu) Naka was installed as the CEO, and Sonic Team USA became a subsidiary of the new company.

 Despite a number of well received games, Sega discontinued the Dreamcast in 2001 and exited the hardware business.
 Sega transitioned into a third-party developer and began developing games for multiple platforms.
 From 2000, Sonic Team in Japan began to release fewer games, with a few releases such as the puzzle game Puyo Pop and the action game Billy Hatcher and the Giant Egg.
 The company changes and lack of a Sega console affected Sonic Team; according to Naka, in a 2006 interview, "Our approach was always to create strategic title concepts, which included the hardware.
 We do somewhat miss the idea of being able to address these constant challenges."
 Yasuhara left to join Naughty Dog after Sega discontinued the Dreamcast.
 However, originality remained important for Naka; Sonic Team developed Sonic Heroes instead of Sonic Adventure 3, explored the digital card game genre with Phantasy Star Online Episode III: C.A.R.D.
 Revolution, and developed the original game Billy Hatcher.
 Naka credited the enduring success of Sonic to the character's appeal to children.
 Naka's goal was to appeal to the largest audience possible and to appeal to children.

 Early in 2003, Sega president Hideki Sato and COO Tetsu Kamaya announced they were stepping down from their roles, with Sato being replaced by Hisao Oguchi, the head of Hitmaker.
 As part of Oguchi's restructuring plan, he announced his intention to consolidate Sega's studios into "four or five core operations".
 Sonic Team was financially solvent and absorbed United Game Artists, another Sega subsidiary led by Tetsuya Mizuguchi and known for the music games Space Channel 5 (1999) and Rez (2001).